tapyu/cpp-lessons/README.md

 #### **What is the header file?**

-Header files are human-readable files that serve to communicate the interface of the library to users, enabling them to properly use and interact with the library's features.
-When using a library, whether static or shared, it is common practice to provide a corresponding header file that contains the necessary declarations for the library's functions, classes, structures, and other entities.
-Users who use the library include the header file in their own code and access the functionality provided by it.
-In `C/C++`, the `#include` directive is used to include header files.
-Directives are commands or instructions that are processed by the preprocessor before the actual compilation of the code.
-Directives are typically preceded by the `#` symbol, e.g., `#include`, `#define`, `#undef`, `#if`, `#endif`, etc. Header files typically contain function declarations, class definitions, constants, and other declarations that are needed for the compilation and usage of functions and types defined in the external source file (`.cpp` file).
-- User-Defined Header Files:
+Header files are human-readable files that serve for declaring interfaces to source codes or libraries.
+They typically contain function declarations, class definitions, constants, and other declarations intended for external use.

-    - These files are typically given a `.h` extension, and sometimes a `.hpp` extension in `C++` to indicate that they are header files.
+- Header files are typically given a `.h` extension, and sometimes a `.hpp` extension in `C++` to indicate that they are header files.
+- The `#include` directive¹ is used to include header files.
+- Standard Library header files, which are associated to Standard Libraries, are used in angle brackets, e.g., `#include <stdio.h>`.
+- `C++` Standard Library header files often do not have a `.h` or `.hpp` extension, e.g., `#include <iostream>`.
-    - When including user-defined header files, the `#include` directive is typically used with double quotes, which means to search in the current directory (relative path).
+- User-defined header files are typically used with double quotes, which means to search in the current directory (relative path).
 For example, `#include "myheader.h"` means to access the file `./myheader.h`.
-    - User-defined header files contain declarations and definitions specific to your project or library and are often organized within your project's directory structure.
 - It is a common convention to give them the same base name (e.g., `mylib.h` and `mylib.cpp`) for clarity and organization, but it is not a strict requirement.
-- `C++` Standard Library Header Files:
-    - `C++` Standard Library header files often do not have a `.h` extension, and they are included using angle brackets, like `#include <iostream>`.
-    - The omission of the `.h` extension is a convention within the `C++` Standard Library to distinguish these headers from traditional `C` headers, which often use the `.h` extension.
-    - These headers provide standardized interfaces to `C++` language features and standard library components.
-It is important to note that while these conventions are common, they are not strict rules enforced by the language itself.
-The presence or absence of the extension doesn't affect how the compiler or preprocessor treats the file.
-The choice of file extension and inclusion method is ultimately defined by the project's convention.

-However, it is also important to note that header files are not used exclusively for libraries; they are a fundamental part of `C`/`C++` programming and serve various purposes beyond just defining library interfaces.
-Header files are also used to:
-- *Declare Function Prototypes/declarations*: Header files commonly declare function prototypes, allowing you to use functions defined in other source files.
-This is essential for breaking up your code into multiple source files while maintaining proper encapsulation.
-See `./c-header-files-for-func-prot`
-- *Share Common Definitions*: Header files can contain shared constants, macros, and data structure definitions that multiple source files need.
-This promotes code reusability and consistency.
+¹: Directives are typically preceded by the `#` symbol, e.g., `#include`, `#define`, `#undef`, `#if`, `#endif`, etc., and are processed by the preprocessor before the actual compilation of the code.

+##### Header files for libraries

+When using a library, whether static or shared, it is common practice to provide a corresponding header file that contains the necessary declarations for the library's functions, classes, structures, and other entities.
+This enables the user to properly use and interact with the library's features.
+Users who include the library's header file in their code can access the functionality it provides.

+##### Header files for source code.
+The goal of creating a header file for a source code (`.c`/`.cpp`) is to provide declarations for functions, classes, variables, constants, and other entities that can be used by other `.c`/`.cpp` files.
+This allows us to split the source code into multiple files, thus enabling modularity, code reuse, and easier management of large projects.
+The `extern` keyword is often used in header files to indicate that a variable is defined in another source file.
+See `./header_between_source_code/` for more examples.

 #### **Header file paths**

 When you include a header file using the `#include` directive in your C++ project, the system or the compiler follows a predefined search path to locate the header file.
 Here's how it typically works:
 1. *Standard Header File search paths*: The compiler first looks in its system directories for standard header file search paths.
 These directories are:
-    - On *Linix* and *MacOS*: You can check these paths by [running][1], for `C++`:
+    - On *Linux* and *MacOS*: You can check these paths by [running][1], for `C++`:
     ```shell
     eval $(gcc -print-prog-name=cc1plus) -v
     ```